 - Choose Settings from the menu.

-- Select System on the left menu pane.
+- Select System and performance on the left menu pane.

 - Next, head to the right pane and click on the toggle button beside the “Startup boost” section.